-118. The County Department of Water Supply (DWS) has encouraged Petitioner Maui Oceanview LP to consider the option of groundwater as a source for Pulelehua.
+95 The County of Maui Department of Water Supply ("DWS") has encouraged Petitioner to consider the option of groundwater as a source for Pulelehua.
 (County Pos.
 Stmt., p.
 6).

-119. Petitioner Maui Oceanview LP has entered into water delivery agreements with Original Petitioner MLP for delivery of water, primarily through MLP's ditch system.
+96. Petitioner has entered into water delivery agreements with MLP for delivery of water, primarily through MLP's ditch system.
 (Supp.
 Memo.
 Supp., EXHs.
 N-1, N-2).

-120. Petitioner Maui Oceanview LP has also discussed connecting to the existing Hawaii Water Service Company, Inc. ("HWSC") system.
+97. Petitioner has also discussed connecting to the existing HWSC system.
 (Sixth Memo.
 Supp., EXH.
 N-3).

-121. Petitioner Maui Oceanview LP has also been in discussions with Original Petitioner MLP and the DWS regarding the future development of additional water wells and is discussing a general use and access agreement with MLP to drill a well on MLP land mauka of Pulelehua.
+98. Petitioner has also been in discussions with MLP and the DWS regarding the future development of additional water wells and is discussing a general use and access agreement with MLP to drill a well on MLP land mauka of Pulelehua.

 (Sixth Memo.
 Supp., Paul Cheng Decl., ¶10).